p-harting/local-bar/README.md

 Light gray adds a subtle touch of elegance and professionalism to text elements throughout the website.
 It complements the dark brown accent color while providing contrast against the warm white background, enhancing readability and visual hierarchy.

 - Mid Gray: #6D6D6D
-Mid gray is utilized for shadows and subtle design elements, adding depth and dimension to the website's layout.
+Mid-gray is utilized for shadows and subtle design elements, adding depth and dimension to the website's layout.
 Its neutral tone ensures that shadows blend seamlessly with the overall color scheme, enhancing visual appeal without overpowering other elements.

 - Dark Gray: #3A3A3A
 As the darkest shade in the palette, dark gray is employed sparingly for text and UI elements where emphasis and contrast are needed.
 Its deep tone adds a touch of sophistication and sharpness to key components, guiding users' attention and improving usability.